 When an employee drives from their (non-home) office to conduct business, the rules are clear – this is considered deductible mileage according to the IRS.
 Personal commuting expenses, on the other hand, cannot be deducted, period.

 For instance, if you are driving from your house to work in the morning (or vice versa in the evening), you can’t deduct that mileage.
-Personal commuting expenses also refer to taxis, Ubers, busses, subways, etc.
+Personal commuting expenses also refer to taxis, Ubers, buses, subways, etc.

 Pre-COVID, even if employees traveled directly from their personal residence to a work-related appointment (a client meeting, plumbing work, etc.), this would be considered a commute, and thus not be reimbursable.

 With that said, the line gets fuzzy when your house is now the location of your office.
 Let’s say your team has all started working from home with no intention of returning to the old ways of office work and you are told to meet a client on the other side of town.

 Would the drive you took to get there count as a commute, as you’re driving from your house to where you are going to work?
 Or would it count as business, since you’re going from your place of work to go conduct business?